Close icon

 The programme is delivered fully online with a mixture of pre-recorded lectures, live online class, and online tasks.
 Live classes take place on Tuesdays, Wednesdays and Thursdays during the autumn and spring semesters, usually beginning at 4pm.
 All modules are assessed by means of continuous assessment.
 The dissertation is normally due in August.

-The programme is also available in part-time (two years) and flexible part-time (over a maximum of three years) options.
+The programme is also available part-time (over two years).

 Download the MA in History programme flyer here.